josheewa/UniChatBots/README.md

 # UniChatBots
 This is the place where I'll be experimenting with making UniChat Bots.
-As of right now, I have two bots.
+As of right now, I have two bots that are up on UniChat.

 ### FriendlyBOT
 [user]o/